deepakcern/ExoPieProducer/README.md

 . submitjobs_step2.sh
 ```
 Note: Open `MultiSubmit_step2.py` and provide directory of Filelists name where all txt files of sample are saved.
 Make a directory and copy all txt files.
+Fielists directory is already there you can use.

 ### Writting Histograms from Trees